ukmars/ukmarsbot/README.md

 ### Materials

-It will be possible to build the robot using parts that are commercially readily available and specialist materials will not be required, access to basic hand tools and soldering equipment will be necessary.
+It will be possible to build the robot using parts that are commercially readily available and specialist materials will not be required.
+Access to basic hand tools and soldering equipment will be necessary.

 It is likely that some builders will have some access to a 3D printer or a laser cutter or both and the open design of the robot with upgrade paths will allow advanced builders to utilize these tools to create higher performing robots.

 ### Software

-Pre-written software examples for the Arduino IDE will be available together with any special libraries that might be necessary.
-The intention is to provide all the basic building blocks that will allow someone to construct a working robot that can be modified to run in a particular contest.
-There may be complete, working contest code examples but they will be intended to illustrate how things work and are very unlikely to be a direct short-cut to making a contest-winning robot.
-Instead, they will be designed as a starting point for higher performance entries.
+The two software repositories mentioned above provide a fairly complete set of examples and code for almost every aspect of programming for the UKMARSBOT platform.
+Many of the techniques and examples will also be directly applicable to other mobile robot projects.

 If the Arduino IDE is not for you, then there are other programming choices to suit you. (__None of these have been tried by UKMARS__)